AX1ao/TSP_2OPT_Parallelism/README.md

 - To avoid the high overhead of full 2-opt sweeps, especially when using many threads, we adopt a random sampling strategy:
 - The best tour among all threads is selected as the global result
 - This method should be further optimized in order to get a competitive result compared to the sequential version

+### ✅ Optimized Version1 of Multi-2opt
+- This version try to reduce unnecessary total distance computations, instead of get the total distance after swap 2 edges, this version used a temporary vector to store all the edges that may gain potential improvement after applying swap operation
+- From the can_modify vector, the code performs a greedy multi-edge swap, selecting non-overlapping pairs of edges to apply swap operation in each round.
+This may help each route gain more improvement to decrease the total while loop.
+- Instead fixing a repeated_time variable to get the local minimum, we do this in a dynamic way with a while loop

 ---

 ## 📊 Key Takeaways from Benchmark Results